schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## The result?

-> <span class="orange">our inline documentation is focused around concepts</span> instead of object shapes and function parameters.
+<span class="orange">our inline documentation is focused around concepts</span> instead of object shapes and function parameters

 [source](https://redditblog.com/2017/06/30/why-we-chose-typescript/)